obhagwat/CS-180-Team-Project-L02-Group-2/README.md

 Our application offers a simple way for governments to offer contracts and compare bids, and for contractors to filter through contracts by industry.
 Through user verification, reviews, and buyer/seller ratings, we ensure security and transparency for both governments and contractors.

+Note to team
+If u dont like this idea, the fields and class names can easily be changed for a more basic app like ebay or whatever